Skip to main content

 Subject-specific Knowledge:

-• describe the hybrid orbital method of bonding in sp, sp2 and sp3 configurations;
+• To describe the hybrid orbital method of bonding in sp, sp2 and sp3 configurations;

-• describe the molecular orbital theory of bonding in 1st row homo and hetero diatomics;
+• To describe the molecular orbital theory of bonding in 1st row homo and hetero diatomics;

-• describe the difference between electrophiles and nucleophiles, accounting for their differing behaviour;
+• To describe the difference between electrophiles and nucleophiles, accounting for their differing behaviour;

-• rationalise the chemistry of alkanes, alkyl halides, alkenes and carbonyl compounds;
+• To rationalise the chemistry of alkanes, alkyl halides, alkenes and carbonyl compounds;

-• describe the fundamental organic reaction mechanisms of nucleophilic substitution at sp3 carbon, elimination, electrophilic addition to alkenes and simple aromatics, and nucleophilic addition and substitution at carbonyl groups and apply this understanding to simple transformations;
+• To describe, including the use of curly arrows, the fundamental organic reaction mechanisms of nucleophilic substitution at sp3 carbon, elimination, electrophilic addition to alkenes and simple aromatics, and nucleophilic addition and substitution at carbonyl groups and apply this understanding to simple transformations;

-• relate an equilibrium constant to fundamental thermodynamic parameters;
+• To relate an equilibrium constant to fundamental thermodynamic parameters;

-• manipulate rate equations and analyse experimental kinetic data in chemical and biochemical applications;
+• To manipulate rate equations and analyse experimental kinetic data in chemical and biochemical applications;

-• relate reaction mechanism to rate laws and use kinetic data to draw mechanistic conclusions.
+• To relate reaction mechanism to rate laws and use kinetic data to draw mechanistic conclusions.

 Subject-specific Skills: